CasparEkroth/DocTell/PRIVACY_POLICY.md

 # Privacy Policy for DocTell

-_Last updated: 2025-11-19_
+_Last updated: 2025-12-09_

 DocTell ("the App") is developed by Ekroth Dev ("the Developer").
 This Privacy Policy explains how the App handles user data and protects your privacy.

 DocTell is a tool for reading and listening to PDF documents using Text-to-Speech (TTS).
-The App does not collect any personal information, does not upload your files, and does not share data with any third parties.
+Your PDF files and their contents always remain on your device and are never uploaded.

 ---

 ## 1. Information We Collect
-DocTell does **not** collect or store any personal data on the Developer’s servers.
-All processing happens **locally on your device**.

-The App only uses the following data locally:

 ### a.
-PDF Files
+PDF Files (Local Only)
 - The App accesses PDF files **only when you manually choose a file**.
 - The App never scans your device automatically.
 - Your PDF files are **never uploaded** or shared anywhere.

 ### b.
-Reading Progress & Bookmarks
+Reading Progress & Bookmarks (Local Only)
 - Saving your reading position and bookmarks happens **only on your device**.
-- No data is transferred outside your device.

 ### c.
 Text-to-Speech (TTS)
 - The App uses your device’s built-in TTS engine.
 - Processing is done **offline on your device** unless your TTS engine requires internet.
-- The App itself does not send TTS data anywhere.
+- DocTell does not upload spoken text to the Developer.

 ### d.
+Anonymous Usage Statistics (Firebase Analytics)
+To improve stability and usability, the App collects anonymous usage statistics, such as:
+- Screen views (e.g., Reader screen)
+- Feature usage (e.g., starting or pausing TTS)
+- Page navigation events (e.g., next page, previous page)
+- General device data (device model, OS version, country)

+No PDF content, file names, or personally identifiable information is collected.
+You may disable analytics at any time in the App settings.

+### e.
+Crash Reports (Firebase Crashlytics)
+To diagnose technical issues, the App may collect:
+- Anonymous crash logs
+- Error messages
+- Device/OS information
+Crash reports never include your PDF content or personal files.

+### f.
 Permissions Used
 The App may request:
 - **Read external storage** — needed to open PDF files
-- **Internet** — currently unused, but may be required for future optional features
+- **Internet** — used only for optional analytics & crash reporting, and for certain TTS engines

 The App does **not** request access to:
 - Microphone